Overview and History of the Organization

 What is HHDR?

 HHDR is a 501 (c) (3) non profit organization funded by donations, fundraisers and adoption fees, that works to find forever homes for rescue dogs in the Central New York area.
 HHDR is located at 6606 Kinne Road in Dewitt, NY.
 Our facility is a 3,000 square foot building with indoor and outdoor kennels and runs.
 While we have to hire a very limited number of staff members, HHDR is primarily a volunteer run rescue.
 HHDR would simply not exist with out the overwhelming support of our volunteers and this community.
 As we enter our fifth year of operation, HHDR has successfully placed over 4,000 rescued dogs in homes.

 Where do our rescue dogs come from?

-HHDR saves dogs from all over the country.
-We currently work with rescues and shelters in Tennessee, Alabama, South Carolina, North Carolina, Texas and New York.
 So many shelters have to euthanize dogs on a daily basis due to overcrowding.
-HHDR can select from a large variety of breeds, ages and sizes.
-Our rescue partners go into the shelters and temperament test the “staff favorites.”
-Once they hand select dogs for CNY, they are pulled from the high kill shelter.
-The lucky dogs begin a minimum of a two-week foster-based preparation program.
+HHDR can select from a large variety of breeds, ages and sizes. our rescue partners go into the shelters and temperament test the “staff favorites.”
+Once they select the dogs for CNY, they are pulled from the high kill shelter and begin a minimum two-week foster-based preparation program.
 The dogs are socialized, vetted, evaluated, treated for any medical issues, and most importantly loved.
 Please note: we do not transport breeds that are overpopulated in our local shelters.
 We constantly watch the dogs in need in the Syracuse area and avoid transporting any that are similar in breed.

 Does HHDR take in local dogs?